UKHO/docs/docs/quality-assurance/safety-modelling.md

    * Can the user select options in such a way as to be provided with incorrect information
    * Is the information presented to the user that does not cause confusion/misunderstanding (UX Design)
+   * What other ways that the user could use the system regardless of if they should that could imopact safety

   ## A common mechanism for determining risk and in this case safety is the bowtie method.